Luo Li

 Luo Li (born 1976) is a Chinese gymnast.
 Luo competed at the 1994 World Artistic Gymnastics Championships, winning a gold medal in uneven bars.
 At those Championships, she received the highest score of the competition, a 9.912, on her way to the gold medal.
+She retired in 1995.

 Eponymous skill

 Luo has one eponymous skill listed in the Code of Points.